 Leaders are measured by their ability to handle tough situations and recover quickly from setbacks.
 In other words, they are measured by how resilient they are.
 This session focuses on four primary aspects of cultivating resilience – managing stress, fostering a growth mindset, leading under pressure, and developing resilient teams.
 The result: leaders develop more grit, work becomes more enjoyable, and teams become more adaptable.

 Thinking strategically means thinking with the future in mind.
 It requires a shift from short to long-term thinking regarding our teams, our areas of business, across the company, and where the organization fits into its competitive landscape.
 This session empowers participants to stay future-focused by building habits that look beyond what’s happening now and make choices based on a strategic vision of the future.

 It is not uncommon for leaders to spend their days overwhelmed with email, meetings, and in-the-moment demands on our time.
 Being able to exercise conscious control over where we spend our time allows us to make an important shift in focus from activities to results.
 This session explores the tools and habits that support effective time management by introducing new routines and patterns of behaviour to better manage conflicting priorities and reduce the time-related stress in our lives.

 Each session is a half-day unless otherwise specified.
 Half-day experiences are priced at $3750.
 Full day experiences are $7500.
-Prices do not include customization and each session is part of an overall program (we only do programs we know will generate real changes in behaviour for your leaders).
-Our year-long Ready-to-Launch programs start at $45,000.
+Prices do not include customization and each session is part of an overall program.
+Our year-long Leadership Essentials program starts at $45,000.